God Does Not Play Favorites

 Different Blessings, Same Love

-A mother with three children does not love them all the same way — she loves them each uniquely, according to who they are.
-God's blessings in your life will not look like His blessings in someone else's life because you are not someone else.
-Your path, your timing, your story — they are specifically designed for you.
-What looks like neglect is often precision.
+A mother with three children does not give them identical gifts on Christmas morning.
+She gives each child what that child needs, what that child loves, what fits that child's life.
+The gifts are different because the children are different — and the difference is not favoritism.
+It is intimacy.
+God's blessings in your life will not look like His blessings in someone else's because you are not someone else.
+Your path, your timing, your particular wounds and callings and capacities — they require a provision that was designed for you alone.
+What looks like neglect from the outside is often surgical precision from a Father who knows you better than you know yourself.

 “See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”